 Silkworms are the larvae of the domesticated Silk-Moth.
-It is an economically important insect, being a primary producer of Silk.
+They are an economically important insect, being the primary producer of Silk.
 The Silkworm’s preferred diet consists of White Mulberry leaves.

-Sericulture – the practice of breeding Silkworms for the production of raw Silk – has been one of the world’s biggest trades for at least 5,000 years, originating in China, from where it spread to Korea and Japan, and later to India and the West.
+Sericulture – the practice of breeding Silkworms for the production of raw Silk – has been one of the world’s biggest trades for at least 5,000 years, originating in China, where it spread to Korea and Japan, and later to India and the West through the Silk Road.

 The Silkworm was domesticated from the wild Silk-Moth the “Bombyx Mandarina”.
 The wild Silk-Moth is found in areas ranging from Northern India to Northern China, Korea, Japan, and the far eastern regions of Russia.
 The domesticated Silkworm comes from China, rather than Japan or Korea.